Antimetabolite: Cancer treatment

 Anti-metabolites masquerade as a purine (azathioprine, mercaptopurine) or a pyrimidine, chemicals that become the building-blocks of DNA.
 They prevent these substances from becoming incorporated into DNA during the S phase (of the cell cycle), stopping normal development and cell division.
 Anti-metabolites also affect RNA synthesis.
 However, because thymidine is used in DNA but not in RNA (where uracil is used instead), inhibition of thymidine synthesis via thymidylate synthase selectively inhibits DNA synthesis over RNA synthesis.

 Due to their efficiency, these drugs are the most widely used cytostatics.
 Competition for the binding sites of enzymes that participate in essential biosynthetic processes and subsequent incorporation of these biomolecules into nucleic acids, inhibits their normal tumor cell function and triggers apoptosis, the cell death process.
 Because of this mode of action, most antimetabolites have high cell cycle specificity and can target arrest of cancer cell DNA replication.

-Antibiotics

-Antimetabolites may also be antibiotics, such as sulfanilamide drugs, which inhibit dihydrofolate synthesis in bacteria by competing with para-aminobenzoic acid (PABA).
-PABA is needed in enzymatic reactions that produce folic acid, which acts as a coenzyme in the synthesis of purines and pyrimidines, the building-blocks of DNA.
-Mammals do not synthesize their own folic acid so they are unaffected by PABA inhibitors, which selectively kill bacteria.
-Sulfanilamide drugs are not like the antibiotics used to treat infections.
-Instead, they work by changing the DNA inside cancer cells to keep them from growing and multiplying.
-Antitumor antibiotics are a class of antimetabolite drugs that are cell cycle nonspecific.
-They act by binding with DNA molecules and preventing RNA (ribonucleic acid) synthesis, a key step in the creation of proteins, which are necessary for cancer cell survival.

 Anthracyclines are anti-tumor antibiotics that interfere with enzymes involved in copying DNA during the cell cycle.
+These represent an alternative mode of cancer treatment, blocking tumour growth through non-mimetic mechanisms such as DNA intercalation or inducing damage to nucleic acids.